harvesthq/platform/iframe.md

 | `external_item_name`  | The human-readable name of the item in your application this timer is related to.
 This will be filled into the Notes field.
 For example, a Trello Card Name: `Update%20image%20on%20landing%20page.`
 | `external_group_id`   | A machine-identifier for the group that the item belongs to.
 If your application does not have a higher-level group, this may be omitted.
 For example, a Trello Board ID: `0FdAjinR`
 | `external_group_name` | The human-readable name of the group that the item belongs to.
 If your application does not have a higher-level group, this may be omitted.
 For example, a Trello Board Name: `Landing%20Pages%20Overhaul`
-| `base_url`            | The URL to the item in your application this timer is related to.
+| `permalink`            | The URL to the item in your application this timer is related to.
 For example, a Trello Card URL: `https%3A%2F%2Ftrello.com%2Fc%2FY7h4fW14%2F61-update-image-on-landing-page`
 | `closable`            | `true` or `false` indicating if Close or Cancel buttons should be rendered.
 Default:  `true`.
 | `chromeless`          | `true` or `false` indicating if the Harvest branding should be rendered.
 Default: `false`.